Respect: Indigenous American culture

-Respect as a form of behavior and participation is especially important in childhood as it serves as a basis of how children must conduct themselves in their community.
+Respect as a form of behavior and participation is especially important as a basis of how children must conduct themselves in their community.
 Children engage in mature activities such as cooking for the family, cleaning and sweeping the house, caring for infant peers, and crop work.
 Indigenous children learn to view their participation in these activities as a representation of respect.
-Through this manner of participation in activities of respect, children not only learn about culture but also practice it as well.
+Through this manner of showing respect by participation in activities, children not only learn about culture but also practice it as well.